ktohma/SmartControlwithLLM/README.md

 ## Usage

-Run the `SmartControlwithLLM.py` file from the terminal or through VS Code.
+Run the `SmartControlwithLLM Revise.py` file from the terminal or through VS Code.
 The GUI will launch the PID design process.

+## Standalone Executable

+As of version 1, we’ve packaged our application as a single SmartControlWithLLM.exe that runs directly on Windows x64 (64-bit versions of Windows 7, 8.1, 10, and 11).
+Thanks to PyInstaller, the MSVC runtime is embedded; aside from the rare case where the Microsoft Visual C++ Redistributable must be installed (usually already included in Windows 10/11), no additional dependencies are required.
+Separate builds for other operating systems (32-bit Windows, macOS, Linux) will be provided in future releases.

+To run:

+Download SmartControlWithLLM.exe from the Releases section on GitHub and place it in your project root next to your .env file.

+Ensure your .env file contains a valid OPENAI_API_KEY.

+Double-click SmartControlWithLLM.exe—no extra Python or runtime installation needed.

 #### SmartControl Input Interface and Initial GUI Screen:
 ![SmartControlwithLLM Logo](screenshot.png)